-“What I am finding toughest at present is availability of small cash for paying local vegetables, groceries, milk and suchlike.
+“What I am finding toughest at present is the availability of small cash for paying local vegetables, groceries, milk and suchlike.
 This is because the spread of the pandemic is through touch and contact.
-Because of no proper sanitising processes followed at ATMs, there is a fear of contracting the pandemic at cash withdrawal centres.
+Because no proper sanitising processes are followed at ATMs, there is a fear of contracting the pandemic at cash withdrawal centres.
 In addition, banks are operating with only minimum staff strength.
 Digital transactions and e-commerce sites are being allowed to transport and deliver supplies, but this is only possible for the reasonably well off while the lesser privileged are struggling to meet their basic requirements, like food, water and other necessities,” says Mathew.

 “My heart goes out to these people living out on the margins…It is estimated that many are struggling to survive on a single meal a day which, going forward, seems to be alarming for the authorities to handle,” adds Mathew, who is finding solace online.

 “Internet surfing, keeping pace with photographers and checking about their activities on social media sites is a good leveller.
 Some photographers have come up with daily photo challenge of posting an image and getting others to interact on it,” notes Mathew, who has observed a rise in social media use by some photographers.
 Some are “sharing their expertise with newbies.
 This is a welcome addition, and one hopes this trend continues so that photography activity is passed over to the next generation.”

 A view from Japan